Sidthaarth-Gnanasekar/DataScience_and_ML_Algorithms/README.md

 # Machine Learning Algorithm Projects

-* ## Linear & Multilinear regression:
+* ## Linear & Multivariate linear regression:
- Downloaded a dataset in csv format and built linear and multi linear regression model to predict the
+   * Using a simple income dataset in csv format from Kaggle and created a linear regression model to predict income over time.
+   * A multi linear regression model was created to estimate the wage of employees in a hiring dataset with several variables as the dependent variable.

  ML with Logistic Regression: Using Logistic Regression to predict whether an internet user clicked an ad or not.